prettydiff/wisdom/controversial_opinions.md

 Contrary to conscientiousness, which is associated with conservatism, creativity and openness are generally associated with personality traits associated with concepts of liberalism.
 Scientist personality types tend to prefer transparency and precision as primary personality traits.

+To be more clear conscientiousness and openness (creativity) are not diametrically opposed qualities.
+Each of those qualities are separate measured as 2 channels of the big five personality index in psychology and a person can measure high in both.
+While those two channels of personal are not diametrically opposed the resulting interests and preferences are frequently opposing qualities.
+As an example a person may measure high in both openness and conscientiousness which indicates a capability for exploration and awareness of many variables simultaneously, but if the person prefers exploration they will be less happy keeping their ideas locked away behind administrative concerns.
+Likewise a person that is more interested in orderliness and goal completion will be less happy innovating or exploring distracting ideas outside their primary goals.

-People are not self-aware enough to objectively determine whether they are more creative or more conscientious.
+People are not self-aware enough to objectively determine whether they are more creative or more conscientious, because those qualities are not oppositional.
 Self-evaluations are biased towards the work product performed and that bias is magnified by the commitment and work required to elevate a developer's skills and managerial prowess.
-As such developers worthy of promotion should be tested to determine if they are more creative or more conscientious.
+As such developers worthy of promotion should be tested to determine how their interests differ from their capabilities so as to indicate where their interests more closely align to their potential and current capabilities.
 The conclusion of such testing should serve as a very strong guide for which path a person should elevate into.

 A secondary factor to consider is that every organization has a greater demand for managerial leaders than it does for scientists.